 - appreciate the great diversity that exists within the human race and recognise the distinct relations, obligations and opportunities that this diversity creates.

 - develop caring, true, and just interpersonal relations, and stimulate them to seek the well-being of our total society.

 - develop personal qualities of faithfulness, integrity, industry and godliness in the context of their learning and interpersonal experiences at school

 - understand the universe as the creation of God, and encourage them in their exploration and proper use of its resources.

 - appreciate the effects of sin and the Fall upon human relations and the creation as a whole, and impress upon them the importance and possibility of renewal through Jesus Christ.

 - develop a zest for life, learning and service that will enable them to embark on a lifetime of useful endeavour.

 What does that look like in everyday school life?

 The Special Character does not make special appearances for specific classes like Scripture, but is interwoven throughout the school day.
 It plays an integral part in lesson content and presentation.
-All staff are committed to assisting pupils reach their God-given potential and therefore prayer and biblical encouragement occur naturally in pupil/pupil, pupil/staff and staff/staff interactions.
+All staff are committed to assisting students reach their God-given potential and therefore prayer and biblical encouragement occur naturally in student/student, student/staff and staff/staff interactions.